-Samples with anti-SARS-CoV-2-S concentrations above the measuring range can be diluted with Diluent Universal.
+Samples with anti-SARS-CoV-2-S concentrations above the measuring range can be diluted with Diluent Universal or Diluent Universal 2.
 The recommended dilution range is 1:10 up to 1:100.

 After dilution by the analyzers, the software automatically takes the dilution into account when calculating the sample concentration.